Cyclops (Marvel Comics): Second Marriage

 Scott Summers and Jean Grey finally marry.
 During their honeymoon, they are brought into the future where they raise Cable for the first 12 years of his life during The Adventures of Cyclops and Phoenix miniseries.
 After helping Cable defeat the future version of Apocalypse, they are sent back to the past.
 At the request of Rachel Summers, Jean assumes the Phoenix identity.
 Mister Sinister, involved with the machinations of Apocalypse and Stryfe and still alive, tells Cyclops that there is another Summers brother, and leaves him wondering.

 As Cyclops deals with the fact that his son is now old enough to be his father, the X-Men are forced to battle their mentor when Professor Xavier is transformed into the evil Onslaught, as a result of his recent attempt to wipe Magneto's mind causing Magneto's darker impulses to merge with Xavier's own subconscious darkness and manifest as a new personality.
 Although the X-Men defeat the evil entity and free Xavier, most of Earth's heroes are lost for a time.
 Xavier, who is left powerless after Onslaught's defeat, is arrested for his part, leaving Scott and Jean as leaders and co-headmasters of the school.
 However, the pair go into retirement following Operation: Zero Tolerance, in which Cyclops is gravely injured when a bomb is placed in his chest.

 Merging with Evil

 Scott and Jean return to the X-Men sometime after at the request of Storm, when she grows concerned about the mental well-being of Professor X (who had returned sometime prior).
 Their return then leads to the events of The Twelve, in which Apocalypse plans to use a machine to steal the powers of twelve select mutants and the body of Nate Grey which will make him virtually omnipotent.
-In order to save Nate, Cyclops willingly merges with the villain Apocalypse.
+In order to save Nate, Cyclops willingly merges with Apocalypse.
 He is believed dead until Jean and Cable track him down to Egypt and separate him from Apocalypse, killing Apocalypse's spirit in the process.